tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 console logs of the Chiron service.

 ### Testing
-This feature is tested manually by looking at the logs of the running sytem.
+This feature is tested manually by looking at the logs of the running system.

 First, open up the tail of the Chiron logs (the system must be running to do this):
 ```bash